 The Business-as-Usual and Best Case Scenario figures 2020-2040 are from the Irish Environmental Protection Agency (a government body) October 2019 and were extrapolated from current emissions trajectories (taking into account current state policies) using the best models at the agency's disposal.

-The green bars depict the required emissions reduction pathway (calculations by Andi Wilson) if Ireland is to achieve an 80% reduction in emissions by 2050 (the Irish government's stated target).
+The yellow bars depict the required emissions reduction pathway (calculations by Andi Wilson) if Ireland is to achieve an 80% reduction in emissions by 2050 (the Irish government's stated target).

 UN Emissions Gap Report November 2019